 GeneCards Summary for FBXW4 Gene

 FBXW4 (F-Box And WD Repeat Domain Containing 4) is a Protein Coding gene.
 Diseases associated with FBXW4 include Split Hand-Foot Malformation and Split-Hand/Foot Malformation 3 and Split Hand.
-Among its related pathways are Transport to the Golgi and subsequent modification and Chaperonin-mediated protein folding.
+Among its related pathways are Class I MHC mediated antigen processing and presentation and Chaperonin-mediated protein folding.

 UniProtKB/Swiss-Prot Summary for FBXW4 Gene